mobarski/morty/kanban.md

 - add Morty to linguist (https://github.com/github/linguist) so it can be detected by GitHub

 ## Done
+- replace -i option with -f (more standard)
 - forward-declarations or other technique for top-down programming
 - separate linker
 - { ... } ( -- len addr ) push array length on the stack before addr